status-im/help.status.im/docs/en/using-status/add-members-to-a-group-chat.md

 # Add members to a group chat

 Any member of an existing group chat can add their [Status contacts][send-a-contact-request] to the chat.
 The maximum number of members is 50.
+Due to Status's security policy, new joiners won't be able to see the previous message history.

 If you want to create a new chat, see [Create a group chat][create-a-group-chat] instead.